tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 operations are required to have no side-effects.

-PUT is used to upload new objects into the filesystem, or to replace an existing object.
-DELETE is used to delete objects from the filesystem.
+PUT is used to upload new objects into the filesystem, or to replace an existing link or the contents of a mutable file.
+DELETE is used to unlink objects from directories.
 Both PUT and DELETE are required to be idempotent: performing the same operation multiple times must have the same side-effects as only performing it once.

 POST is used for more complicated actions that cannot be expressed as a GET, PUT, or DELETE.
 POST operations can be thought of as a method call: sending